 Mount Eklutna via Peters Creek Valley Trail is a 5.9 mile moderately trafficked out and back trail located near Chugiak, Alaska that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until August.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until August.

 Scored a beautiful day between rainy days.
 Easy hike except the very last bit up the mountain.
 But if a hiking greenhorn like me can make it, anyone can.